rumblerosesxx/RRXX-Mod-Howto/Patching default.xex.md

 our executable.
 In addition the xex header takes up 0x3000 bytes so we need to further adjust the offset we get in the running Xenia process by adding 0x3000 when looking for the same location inside uncrypted.xex

-Essentially what you wnat to do is take an existing xenia patch, e.g.
+Essentially what you want to do is take an existing xenia patch, e.g.

 ```
 [[patch]]